 \section{Abstract}

-The backpressure routing and scheduling, with throughput-optimal operation guarantee, is a promising technique to improve throughput over wireless multi-hop networks.
-Although the backpressure framework is conceptually viewed as layered, the decisions of routing and scheduling are made jointly, which imposes several challenges in practice.
-In this work, we present Diff-Max, an approach that separates routing and scheduling and has three strengths: (i) Diff-Max improves throughput significantly, (ii) the separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations; \ie routing is implemented in the network layer and scheduling is implemented in the link layer, and (iii) the separation of routing and scheduling leads to modularity; \ie routing and scheduling are independent modules in Diff-Max and one can continue to operate even if the other does not.
-Our approach is grounded in a network utility maximization (NUM) formulation of the problem and its solution.
+Backpressure routing and scheduling, with its throughput-optimal operation guarantee, is a promising technique to improve throughput in wireless multi-hop networks.
+Although backpressure is conceptually viewed as layered, the decisions of routing and scheduling are made jointly, which imposes several challenges in practice.
+In this work, we present Diff-Max, an approach that separates routing and scheduling and has three strengths: (i) Diff-Max improves throughput significantly, (ii) the separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations; \ie routing is implemented in the network layer and scheduling is implemented in the link layer, and (iii) the separation of routing and scheduling leads to modularity; \ie routing and scheduling are independent modules in Diff-Max, and one can continue to operate even if the other does not.
+Our approach is grounded in a network utility maximization (NUM) formulation and its solution.
 Based on the structure of Diff-Max, we propose two practical schemes: Diff-subMax and wDiff-subMax.
-We demonstrate the benefits of our schemes through simulation in ns-2, and we implement a prototype on smartphones.
+We demonstrate the benefits of our schemes through simulation in ns-2.